Jared Mortensen: Équipe Québec

 On March 24, 2020, Mortensen signed with the Welland Jackfish of the Intercounty Baseball League.
 However, he did not play in a game for the team after the season was cancelled as a result of the COVID-19 pandemic.

 On August 22, 2021, Mortensen signed with the Équipe Québec of the independent Frontier League.
 In the regular season, he started 4 games, went 22 innings with a 5.72 ERA, a 1.36 WHIP and 22 strikeouts.
 In the postseason, he started 1 game and allowed no runs through 7 innings, threw 8 strikeouts, and allowed 2 walks and 2 hits.
 On December 13, Québec declined the option on Mortensen for the 2022 season and he became a free agent.

 HCAW

 On June 22, 2022, Mortensen signed with HCAW of the Honkbal Hoofdklasse.

 Mortensen was named the South MVP in 2023, having posted an 11–0 record and 1.41 ERA with 90 strikeouts across 70 innings pitched.

 International career

 In 2015, Mortensen was selected to play for the Canada national baseball team at the Pan American Games.

-On January 9, 2019, he was selected at the 2019 Pan American Games Qualifier.
+On January 9, 2019, Mortensen was selected at the 2019 Pan American Games Qualifier.

+Coaching career

+On August 27, 2025, Mortensen was hired to serve as the pitching development coach for the White Rock Tritons of the British Columbia Premier Baseball League.